noefp/easy_gdb/README.md

 # Easy GDB

-Welcome to easy GDB, this tool will help you to create your own genomic database with tools such as BLAST, Genome browser (JBrowse), file downloads, sequence extraction, annotation search, bulk annotation extraction and gene list lookup.
+Welcome to easy GDB.
+This tool will help you to create your own genomic database with tools such as BLAST, Genome browser (JBrowse), file downloads, sequence extraction, annotation search, bulk annotation extraction and gene list lookup.

 ##  Installation

 Easy GDB requires PHP and PostgreSQL to run.
-You can follow the steps below to install them or you can use our Dockerfile.
+You can use our Docker container (https://docs.docker.com/get-docker/) or follow the steps at the bottom to install easy GDB from scratch in a Linux system (https://github.com/noefp/easy_gdb#instalation-in-linux-system-without-docker).

 It should be easy to install in a linux computer, such as the ones usually provided in servers to hosts genomic database applications.
-To use it in Mac or Windows it would be recommendable to use Docker or VirtualBox to run it in a linux container ir virtual machine.
+To use it in Mac or Windows it would be recommendable to use the Docker container or VirtualBox to run it in a linux virtual machine.

 In most of the servers is probable that some of the tools needed are already installed, and if you work often with linux you would probably have some of them already.

 ### Set up easy GDB using the template example and Docker

-Using the Docker container we can install easy GDB at `/var/www/html/`.
+Using the Docker container we can install easy GDB at `/var/www/html/` (src in the Docker container).
-Open a terminal using docker-compose or Docker desktop
+Open the easy_GDB Docker container terminal using `docker-compose`, `docker exec` or Docker desktop application.

     docker-compose exec easy_gdb /bin/bash

+or

+    docker exec -ti easy_gdb bash

 Clone the easy_GBD code from Github: